-Support for HEIF and HEVC is built into iOS 11 and later and macOS High Sierra and later, letting you view, edit or duplicate this media in a variety of apps, including Photos, iMovie and QuickTime Player.
+Support for HEIF and HEVC is built in to iOS 11 and later and macOS High Sierra and later, allowing you to view, edit or duplicate this media in a variety of apps, including Photos, iMovie and QuickTime Player.

 On some older devices, support for HEVC is affected by the resolution and frame rate (fps) of the video.
-Resolutions of 1080p or lower and frame rates of 60 fps or lower are more broadly compatible with older devices.
-To reduce the resolution and frame rate that your capture device uses for recording video, go to Settings > Camera > Record Video, as well as Settings > Camera > Record Slo-mo.
+Resolutions of 1080p or lower and frame rates of 60fps or lower are more broadly compatible with older devices.
+To reduce the resolution and frame rate that your capture device will use for recording videos, go to Settings > Camera > Record Video, as well as Settings > Camera > Record Slo-mo.

-iCloud Photos retains media in its original format, resolution and frame rate.
-If your device can't fully view, edit or duplicate HEIF or HEVC media in iCloud Photos, or displays it at a lower resolution, upgrade to iOS 11 or later or macOS High Sierra or later.
+If you're sharing this media through iCloud Photos, the media will be preserved in its original format, resolution and frame rate.
+If your device can't fully view, edit or duplicate HEIF or HEVC media in iCloud Photos, or it's displaying it at a lower resolution, upgrade to iOS 11 or later or macOS High Sierra or later.

-When you share media using other methods, such as AirDrop, Messages or email, it may be shared in a more compatible format, such as JPEG or H.264, depending on whether the receiving device supports the newer media format.
+If you're sharing this media using other methods, such as AirDrop, Messages or email, the media may automatically be shared in a more compatible format, such as JPEG or H.264, depending on whether the receiving device supports the newer media format.

-You can convert HEIF and HEVC media by exporting it to a different format from an Apple or third-party app.
+To convert HEIF and HEVC media manually, export it to a different format from an Apple or third-party app.
 For example:

 - If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.

-- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC checkbox isn’t selected.
+- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC box isn't ticked.

-When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture or a PC, the media ma be converted to JPEG or H.264.
+When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture or a PC, the media may be converted to JPEG or H.264.